jeffwmair/baby-logs/README.md

 The application can be reached at [http://localhost:8080/](http://localhost:8080).

+### Running inside Development VM

+You can also run the application inside the vagrant VM.
+After the initial vagrant up, ssh into the box and switch to /vagrant dir.
+Then python run.py will start the app.
+It should be available on `localhost:8071`.

 ### Debugging Unit Tests

-Sometimes, you know... you just need to debug a unit test ;).
-Or, you just want to know *how* to debug a unit test out of curiosity.
-I have added a launch configuration to the vscode launch config for running 1 unit test module at a time.
+There is a launch configuration in vscode running 1 unit test module at a time.
 Currently not sure how to run "all" unit tests, but likely not hard to do.

 ### Running inside Vagrant VM